sonatype-nexus-community/sonatype-field-workshop/repo-manager.md

-## Nexus Repository Manager
+# Nexus Repository Manager

 Quick Start - https://guides.sonatype.com/repo3/quick-start-guides/proxying-maven-and-npm/

-# Installation Gotchyas
+### Installation Gotchyas
+Common problems and helpful tips

+- If following the maven quickstart guide, delete the maven proxy and build manually.

-- If port 8081 already in use.
-Start nexus `./bin/nexus run`
+- If port 8081 already in use:
+  - Start nexus `./bin/nexus run`
+  - cd `sonatype-work/nexus3/etc`
+  - edit `nexus.properties`
+  - uncomment application port, specify the one you want to use, and save.

+- Finding the .m2 directory
+  - Mac: `cd ~/.m2`
+  - PC: `mvn -version`

 ### Requirements